There are about one billion red blood cells in two or three drops of blood.

 Prior to joining Kiwibank in 2010, David worked as an independent consulting actuary for over 10 years.
 He has been an NZBS Board Member for 5 years, taking over the Board Chairman role in August 2011.
-As a consultant, David worked with a diverse variety of clients from fishing companies to superannuation funds providing advice ranging from strategy and investment through to financial compliance.
+As a consultant, David has worked with a diverse variety of clients ranging from fishing companies to insurers and superannuation funds, providing advice ranging from strategy and investments through to financial compliance.

-David has a Bachelor of Economics from Macquarie University in Sydney, is a Fellow of the New Zealand Society of Actuaries, Fellow of the Institute of Actuaries of Australia and a member of the Institute of Directors.
+David has a Bachelor of Economics from Macquarie University in Sydney, is a Fellow of the New Zealand Society of Actuaries, Fellow of the Institute of Actuaries of Australia and a Chartered Member of the Institute of Directors.
 He is currently also Chairman of the Board of Trustees of the Medical Research Institute of New Zealand.